 Regardless of the genre, a gut-level honesty connects Redding with her audiences.
 The songs on her CDs are a soulful mix of self-penned roots music-- blues, country, jazz, and rock n' soul-- that resonate from her own life experiences.

-Redding's 2004 CD, How It Is, spent three months in the Top Ten of Roots Music Report's Blues Chart, and one of her tunes, "I've Earned the Right (to Sing the Blues)," was featured on a compilation CD distributed by the national magazine Blues Revue.
-Redding was honored to be invited to perform another cut from that album, her poignant song about older child adoption, "A Family to Love," at the Rhode Island State House on National Adoption Day.
+Redding's 2004 CD, How It Is, spent three months in the Top Ten of Roots Music Report's Blues Chart.
+The emotive song stylist was honored to be invited to perform another cut from that album, her poignant song about older child adoption, "A Family to Love," at the Rhode Island State House on National Adoption Day.
 A former Americana radio program director and morning show host, Redding has been an invited guest speaker for the Connecticut Songwriters Association, and a guest on radio and television throughout the United States.

-JoAnne Redding has played shows from New Orleans to New England, with full bands at fairs and festivals, clubs and concert halls, and pared-down and acoustic for more intimate events.
-She currently performs as a duo with ace pianist/vocalist Robert Kelly.
+JoAnne Redding has played shows from New Orleans to New England, with full bands at fairs and festivals, clubs and concert halls, and pared-down and acoustic for more intimate venues.

-Click on "BUY" (top of page) to download songs or buy a CD.
+Click on "BUY" (top of page) to hear song samples, download songs, or to buy a CD.